KHUSHIBHANSALI04112000/Knowledge-Hub/Readme.md

   -e KEYCLOAK_ADMIN_PASSWORD=admin \
   quay.io/keycloak/keycloak:24.0.2 start-dev

-### WikiJs Knowledge-Base:
+### Outline Knowledge-Base:

 1. **Installation:**
-   - Just run this command and you will see in the docker containers wikijs running and on port 3001.

-   docker run -d \
-  --name wikijs \
-  -p 3001:3000 \
-  -v wiki_data:/data \
-  -e DB_TYPE=sqlite \
-  -e DB_STORAGE=/data/wiki.db \
-  requarks/wiki:2
+   - Followed the installation steps for the self hosted app on local from thsi guide

 2. **Sample Data:**
    - Import or create a sample KB with a few articles.